Case Filing Trends Reflect the Impacts of Multiple Factors Including Seminal Case Rulings, Case Migrations, and the Later Stages of the Pandemic

 Menlo Park ...

-Menlo Park, CA — Lex Machina®, a LexisNexis company, today releases its Employment Litigation Report.
-The report examines employment litigation trends in federal district and appellate courts.
-It focuses on the three-year period from 2019 to 2021 and surveys emerging trends in case filings, active venues, judges, law firms, parties, timing metrics, case resolutions, findings, and damages.
-The report frequently focuses on key subsets of the data, in order to provide analytics on cases involving Title VII, ADA, FMLA, and FLSA.
+Menlo Park, CA — Lex Machina®, a LexisNexis company, today releases its Torts Litigation Report.
+The report examines torts litigation trends in federal district and appellate courts.
+It focuses on the five-year period from 2017 to 2021 and surveys emerging trends in case filings, active venues, judges, law firms, parties, timing metrics, case resolutions, findings, and damages.
+The report frequently focuses on key subsets of the data, in order to provide analytics on cases involving Federal Torts Claims Act, medical malpractice, motor vehicle, and premises liability cases.

 Lex Machina’s reports and software enable practitioners to devise data-driven litigation strategies.
 The metrics in this report may help readers decide who to pursue as clients, whether to pursue a particular motion, or when to settle.
 This research supplements traditional legal research and anecdotal data for a competitive edge in litigation.